What is a Reverse Merger?

 In effect, the private company essentially becomes a subsidiary belonging to the publicly-traded company (and is thereby considered a public company).

 Upon completion of the merger, the private company obtains control over the public company (which remains public).

 While the public shell company remains intact post-merger, the private company’s controlling stake enables it to take over the consolidated company’s operations, structure, and branding, among other factors.

-A reverse merger is a corporate tactic utilized by private companies seeking to “go public” – i.e. become publicly listed on an exchange – without formally undergoing the IPO process.
+A reverse merger is a corporate tactic utilized by private companies seeking to “go public” – i.e. become publicly listed on an exchange – without formally undergoing the initial public offering (IPO) process.

 The primary advantage for a company to pursue a reverse merger instead of an IPO is the avoidance of the onerous IPO process, which is lengthy and costly.

 As an alternative to the traditional IPO route, a reverse merger can be perceived as a more convenient, cost-efficient method to obtain access to the capital markets, i.e. public equity and debt investors.